vi/websocat/doc.md

     websocat [FLAGS] [OPTIONS] <addr1> <addr2>  (advanced mode)

 FLAGS:
+        --async-stdio                           [A] On UNIX, set stdin and stdout to nonblocking mode instead of spawning a thread.
+This should improve performance, but may break other programs running on the same console.
         --dump-spec                             [A] Instead of running, dump the specifiers representation to stdout -e, --set-environment                       Set WEBSOCAT_* environment variables when doing exec:/cmd:/sh-c:
                                                 Currently it's WEBSOCAT_URI and WEBSOCAT_CLIENT for